A “Resource Out of Place”

 The costs of sedimentation pile up

-This the third part of the six-article series that appeared in Illinois Issues magazine between September 1981 and February 1982 and was later published as 48-page booklet titled Breadbasket or Dustbowl.
+This is the third part of the six-article series that appeared in Illinois Issues magazine between September 1981 and February 1982 and was later published as a 48-page booklet titled Breadbasket or Dustbowl.
 (See Publications above.)
-The topic this month was the effects off-farm of topsoil washed into drainage ditches and reservoirs.
+The topic this month was the off-farm effects of topsoil washed into drainage ditches and reservoirs.
 I’d witnessed the pernicious effects of this soil movement in the backwaters of Lake Springfield, which I loved to explore in a kayak until they were buried in soil from the adjacent farm fields.

 The series was another of that magazine’s examinations of pressing environmental issues, in this case funded in large part by The Joyce Foundation, with the assistance of the Illinois Department of Agriculture's Division of Natural Resources.
 The loss of topsoil, from erosion and indeed of prime farmland itself through development had set off alarms in Illinois of the period.
 The panic proved, shall we say, premature.
 Subsequent changes in the ways that Illinois farmers tilled their land caused huge (and largely unexpected) declines in topsoil loss.

 My mournful predictions about lost corn yields proved embarrassingly off the mark.
 Lost topsoil or no, corn yields in the forty years after this piece ws published climbed steadily to 191 bushels per acre thanks to more corn plants per row, more rows per field, and more corn per plant.